tevaughan/notes/README.md

   keyboard or when I need to draw something by hand.

-I have GitJournal on my iOS-device connected to this repository, but my intent for
-GitJournal is to use it mostly just to search and to read notes; to compose a note only in a pinch.

 I want to be able to write math.

 - Here is some math for example: $\sqrt{x}$.